Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Numerical Experiments

 \subsection{Performance of \ac{SeMAC-PA}}

-We analyze the performance of \ac{SeMAC-PA} under Rayleigh fading with $K=8$ and \ac{QAM} modulation of orders $Q=4$ and $Q=16$ for computing the product function over $L=2$ time slots.
-The fading coefficients \( h_{k,\ell} \) are modeled as independent complex Gaussian random variables, i.e., \( h_{k,\ell} \sim \mathcal{CN}(0, 1)\).
-Fig.~\ref{fig:power_adaptation} shows that \ac{NMSE} decreases with increasing \ac{SNR}, demonstrating the effectiveness of power adaptation.
+We analyze the performance of \ac{SeMAC-PA} under Rayleigh fading with $K=8$ and \ac{QAM} modulation of orders $Q=4$ and $Q=16$ for computing the sum function over $L=2$ time slots.
+Figure~\ref{fig:power_adaptation} shows that \ac{NMSE} decreases with increasing \ac{SNR}, demonstrating the effectiveness of power adaptation.
 However, \ac{SeMAC-PA} relies on fixed QAM constellations, making it less effective than the optimized modulation design in \ac{SeMAC} under channel inversion power control.